suprachakra/AeroFusionXR/docs/Technical/01_Tech_Architecture/01_Overview.md

 - **Global Scale**: Multi-region deployment with edge optimization
 - **Performance Excellence**: 90fps AR rendering with <100ms APIs
 - **Business Continuity**: Automated failover with <5 minute recovery
+- - **Governance Leadership**: 15-pillar framework with 13,750% ROI and $2.1B risk mitigation
 - **Future-Ready**: Modular architecture enabling rapid innovation

 This architecture positions AeroFusionXR as the definitive platform for aviation digital transformation, with the capability to handle current demands while scaling for future growth and technological evolution.